The Digital Reader

 Amazon just added The Book Depository to their empire

-Amazon are not the type to sleep in on a holiday.
-They announced in a very brief press release today that Amazon bought one of the major online bookstores, and thus eliminated one of their competitors.
+Amazon is not the type to sleep in on a holiday.
+They announced in a very brief press release today that they bought one of the major online bookstores, and thus eliminated one of their competitors.

 “Customers in more than 100 countries enjoy The Book Depository’s vast selection, convenient delivery and free shipping,” said Greg Greeley, Amazon’s Vice President of European Retail.
 “The Book Depository is very focused on serving its customers around the world, and we look forward to welcoming them to the Amazon family.”